devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 *Code Snippet 5: Wisgen Card Widget [(Faust 2019)](https://github.com/Fasust/wisgen)*

 The functions \_image() generates a Widget that contains the stock image.
-The function \_content() generate a Widget that displays the wisdom text and the buttons on the card.
+The function \_content() generates a Widget that displays the wisdom text and the buttons on the card.
 Another important thing to note is that:

 | ⚠ | Widgets in Flutter are always immutable [(Flutter Dev Team 2019c)](https://flutter.dev/docs/development/ui/widgets-intro) |
 | - | :------------------------------------------------------------------------------------------------------------------------ |

 The build method of any given Widget can be called multiple times a second.
 And how often it is called exactly is never under your control, it is controlled by the Flutter Framework [(Flutter Dev Team 2018f)](https://api.flutter.dev/flutter/widgets/StatelessWidget-class.html).
-To make this rapid rebuilding of Widgets efficient, Flutter forces us developers to keep the build methods light weight by making all Widgets immutable.
+To make this rapid rebuilding of Widgets efficient, Flutter forces us developers to keep the build methods lightweight by making all Widgets immutable.
 This means that all variables in a Widget have to be declared as *final*.
 Which means they are initialized once and can not change over time.
 But your app never consists out of exclusively immutable parts, does it?
 Variables need to change, data needs to be fetched and stored.
 Almost any app needs some sort of mutable data.
-As mentioned in the [previous chapter](https://github.com/Fasust/flutter-guide/wiki/120-Thinking-Declaratively), in Flutter such data is called *state* [(Flutter Dev Team 2019b)](https://flutter.dev/docs/development/data-and-backend/state-mgmt).
-No worries, how Flutter handles mutable state will be covered in the section [Stateful Widgets](#stateful-widgets) down below, so just keep on reading.
+As mentioned in the [previous chapter](https://github.com/Fasust/flutter-guide/wiki/120-Thinking-Declaratively), in Flutter such data is called *State* [(Flutter Dev Team 2019b)](https://flutter.dev/docs/development/data-and-backend/state-mgmt).
+No worries, how Flutter handles mutable State will be covered in the section [Stateful Widgets](#stateful-widgets) down below, so just keep on reading.

 ### The Widget Tree

 When working with Flutter, you will inevitably stumble over the term *Widget Tree*, but what exactly does it mean?
-A UI in flutter is nothing more then a tree of nested Widgets.
+A UI in Flutter is nothing more than a tree of nested Widgets.
 Let’s have a look at the Widget Tree for our example from Figure 8.
-Note the card Widgets on the right hand side of the diagram.
+Note the card Widgets on the right-hand side of the diagram.
 You can see how the code from snippet 5 translates to Widgets in the Widget Tree.

 ![Wisgen Widget Tree](https://github.com/Fasust/flutter-guide/wiki//images/wisgen-widget-tree.PNG)